kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/image-decoding.md

 The decoders in Nuke work at download time - regular decoders produce images as data arrives, while progressive decoders can produce multiple previews before delivering the final images.
 But there are scenarios when decoding at download time doesn't work: for example, for animated images.

 For animated images, it is not feasible to decode all of the frames and put them in memory as bitmaps at download time – it will consume too much memory.
-You have to postpone decoding to rendering time.
-When the image is displayed, a rendering engine, like [Gifu](https://github.com/kaishin/Gifu) or others, will decode and cache image frames on demand.
+Decoding has to be postponed to rendering time, where a rendering engine decodes the frames on demand and keeps only a few of them around.

+``ImageDecoders/Default`` prepares for that by attaching the encoded data to the images it recognizes as animated, and `NukeUI` does the rendering – see [Animated Images](https://kean-docs.github.io/nukeui/documentation/nukeui/animatedimages). ``ImageContainer/data`` is also all that a third-party engine like [Gifu](https://github.com/kaishin/Gifu) needs.

 > GIF is not an efficient format.
-It is recommended to use short MP4 clips instead.
-See [Nuke Demo](https://github.com/kean/NukeDemo) for an example.
+It is recommended to use short MP4 clips instead, which `NukeVideo` plays.

 ## Built-In Image Decoders